 The federal Stafford Loan Program is the biggest source of low-interest college loans.
 In fact, almost any college student can get one.

-The following information applies to undergraduate Stafford loans disbursed on or after July 1, 2015 through June 30, 2016.
+The following information applies to undergraduate Stafford loans disbursed on or after July 1, 2018 through June 30, 2019.
+Loan rates and fees are updated annually.

 Stafford Student Loan Interest Rates and Fees

-For the 2015–2016 school year the interest rate for new subsidized and unsubsidized undergraduate Stafford loans is 4.29 percent.
+For the 2018–2019 school year, the interest rate for new subsidized and unsubsidized undergraduate Stafford loans is 5.05 percent.
 This rate is fixed for the life of the loan.
-The Stafford Loan interest rate is determined each year based on financial market conditions and will not exceed 8.25 percent.
-The loan fee is 1.07 percent of the loan amount.
+A new interest rate is determined each year based on financial market conditions and will not exceed 8.25 percent.
+The loan fees are about 1 percent of the loan amount.

 Stafford Loan Limits